Jelgava Palace

 Jelgava Palace (Jelgavas pils) or historically Mitau Palace (Mītavas pils, Schloss Mitau) is the largest Baroque-style palace in the Baltic states.
-It was built in the 18th century based on the design of Bartolomeo Rastrelli as a residence for the Dukes of Courland in their capital of Mitau (today's Jelgava, Latvia).
+It was built in the 18th century based on the design of Bartolomeo Rastrelli as a residence for the Dukes of Courland in their capital of Mitau (today's Jelgava, in the Semigallia region of Latvia).
 The Dukes of Courland also had a summer palace by Rastrelli, about 40 kilometers to the southeast, called Rundāle Palace.

 History

 Construction of the palace started in 1738 on an island between the Lielupe river and its branches.
 The site had borne the residence of the former Courland dukes of the Kettler dynasty and, before that, a medieval castle belonging to the Livonian Order.

 Following Ernst Johann von Biron's fall from grace in 1740, all construction work was stopped, even though the roof of the palace had not yet been completed.
 Most of the building materials and interior elements were moved to St. Petersburg where Rastrelli used them in building of other palaces.

 Work resumed after Biron's return from exile in 1762.
 However, due to financial difficulties duke moved into palace only in 1772 although interior decorations still was in progress in many rooms.
 Besides Rastrelli (who, with the death of his patroness, the Empress Elizabeth, lost business in Saint Petersburg), Danish architect Severin Jensen participated in the project, giving the palace a touch of classicism.

 After construction was completed in 1772, the duke lived in the palace for six months.
 In 1779, his successor, Peter von Biron, hosted the famous adventurer Alessandro Cagliostro in the palace.
 In 1788 part of the palace was damaged by fire.